 Leave a Souvenir Behind at Pelican Bar

 The Pelican Bar is a charming, rustic wooden structure stilted on tall logs, topped with a canopy of dried leaves.
 The only other experience I’ve had similar is a floating tiki bar at sea.
 Its space is decorated with multiple flags, license plates, accessories, signage and other keepsakes left behind by visitors from all over the world!
 Visitors can also have their name carved into the wood of the structure (if you can find space, that is).

 You would think the favourite part of my visit might’ve been having a beer as I cooled off in the waist-deep water, right?
-As great as that was, I was even more impressed by the warmth and hospitality of the owner and workers.
-Everyone I came in contact with was ready to share a genuine smile.
-The good vibes radiated throughout the space, with all patrons sharing laughs with strangers and enjoying the laid-back feeling.
+As great as that is, I was even more impressed by the hospitality of the owner and his people!
+Being a fisherman himself, Mr. Forbes along with other fishermen, sell their catches on-location after being cooked on the grill.

-Interview with Pelican Bar Owner
+Interview with Pelican Bar Owner, Floyd Forbes